ggambini/hortibuddy_arduino-i2c/README.md

 ### Introduction

 Arduino sketch from Horti'Buddy project.
 This script setup a slave I2C communication and pilot some peripherals like temp probe or motor dimmer.
+There are 2 steps in operation betwen Rpi and Arduino.
+First, RPi sent a command order with parameters, Arduino compute that and save result into a variable.
+After a short delay, RPi get the result.

 ### Horti'Buddy protocol specs